 - Beavers are mating - faithfully.
 They mate for life until one dies.
 Find active lodges by checking after a recent snow for a dark patch, depression or gap around the breathing hole near the top, where the animals’ heat has melted the snow.

 - Early this month Black Bears give birth to two or three cubs, about the size of chipmunks and very cute - Rick Mercer certainly thought so!

-- In early December we talked about the molecular magic of snow, and with recent snow squalls and cold temperatures winter has certainly arrived (scroll down).
+- In early December we talked about the molecular magic of snow, and with recent snow squalls and cold temperatures winter has certainly arrived.
 Have you ever wondered if relatives or friends are enjoying (or maybe I should say experiencing) snow elsewhere in the world?
 Check out this website to see current snow and ice cover around the world.

-- Another meteor shower, the Quadrantid, occurs before dawn on January 3rd and 4th.
+- Another meteor shower, the Quadrantid, occurs before dawn on January 3rd.
 The peak is very narrow, and ill-timed this year for North America, so you may only see a few.

 - Jupiter and Mars almost join together to the southeast before dawn on the 7th, and the moon joins them on the 11th.
 On the morning of the 12th, Saturn and Mercury appear near the horizon below the moon just before dawn.